jchambers/pushy/README.md

 disconnectFuture.await();
 ```

+When shutting down, clients will wait for all sent-but-not-acknowledged notifications to receive a reply from the server.
+Notifications that have been passed to `sendNotification` but not yet sent to the server (i.e. notifications waiting in an internal queue) will fail immediately when disconnecting.
+Callers should generally make sure that all sent notifications have been acknowledged by the server before shutting down.

 ## System requirements

 Pushy works with Java 7 and newer, but has some additional dependencies depending on the environment in which it is running.